Wilmington FELA Attorneys Representing Injured Railroad Workers

 Let our team of experienced FELA lawyers fight for you

 If you are a railway worker who has been injured on the job, we are here to help.
 You may contact the Delaware offices of Silverman, McDonald & Friedman today for a free consultation to discuss your FELA claim.
-If you have difficulty traveling to our offices in Seaford, New Castle or Wilmington, we will meet with you at your home.
-You can reach us toll-free at 302-888-2900 or fill out our contact form.
+If you have difficulty traveling to our offices in Seaford, Newark or Wilmington, DE, we will meet with you at your home.
+You can reach us at 302-888-2900 or fill out our contact form.